maxpetul/C3X/README.md

 However, because the default config file gets updated with each new release of the mod, it's recommended to put changes like the one above in a new file named "custom.c3x\_config.ini".
 C3X supports up to three different config files, the default config, a scenario config named "scenario.c3x\_config.ini" located in a scenario's search folder, and a custom config.
 They are loaded in that order.
 Scenario configs are intended to contain rule settings relevant to a particular scenario and custom configs are intended to function like user preferences.

 ### Compatibiity

-- The mod is compatible with the GOG and Steam versions of Civ 3 Complete, and with the DRM-free executable available through PCGames.de.
+C3X is compatible with the GOG and Steam versions of Civ 3 Complete and also with the DRM-free executable available through PCGames.de.
+If you have a CD version of the game, you can replace its EXE with the one from PCGames.de then install C3X on top of that.
+For more info about the PCGames.de executable, see this thread: [Civ 3, Windows Update KB3086255, & SafeDisc](https://forums.civfanatics.com/threads/civ-3-windows-update-kb3086255-safedisc.552308/).

+For info about running C3X on Mac, see this thread: [Installing, Playing and Modding C3C on Apple Silicon](https://forums.civfanatics.com/threads/installing-playing-and-modding-c3c-on-apple-silicon.681540/)

-- It works with existing save files and saves made with the mod active will still work in the base game.
+C3X is compatible with existing saves and saves created with the mod active will still be loadable by the base game.

-- Multiplayer is not officially supported but some features will work in MP, see this post for more details: https://forums.civfanatics.com/thre...s-in-exe-modding.666881/page-16#post-16126470.
-- The mod can work on Mac OS, see instructions here: https://forums.civfanatics.com/thre...rd-and-much-more.666881/page-56#post-16369665.
-- For more info about the PCGames.de executable, see here: https://forums.civfanatics.com/threads/civ-3-windows-update-kb3086255-safedisc.552308/.
+Online multiplayer is not officially supported but some features of the mod will work.
+Others will not, including stack unit commands.
+I have also received reports that C3X can cause crashes in online MP.
+In general, online play is something I'd like to support but haven't gotten around to yet.